 they have the grace of a real marriage because of their fidelity.”

-Conference of the Diocese of Rome June 16, 2016)
+on the Pastoral Conference at the Diocese of Rome June 16, 2016)

 Once we recover